A Note For Anyone Who Has Thought About Suicide (Like Me)

 Here are the three most common times I’ll say something like this.

-Tell me if any of these sound familiar:
+Tell me if you resonate with any of these:

 I’ll say this when I’m self-loathing.